fnoorian/EasyTransferPP/README.md

 ========

 The EasyTransfer protocol is:

-   0x06, 0x85, size of payload (uint8_t), Payload, Checksum (in uint8_t)
+- 0x06, 0x85, size of payload (as uint8_t), Payload, Checksum (as uint8_t)

- The checksum is computed by xoring "size of payload" with each byte of payload
+The checksum is computed by xoring "size of payload" with each byte of the payload.

 Authors and Contact
 ===================